Roni Jones-Perry: Professional clubs

 Jones-Perry has played professionally in Italy, Poland, Brazil, and Vietnam.
 Notable performances include scoring 38 points on 67 attacks for Budowlani Łódź in a 3–1 defeat against Radomka Radom.

 Jones-Perry was named the Most Valuable Player of the Polish Super Cup after helping Budowlani Łódź win the championship.
 During the season, she was named MVP of the match 9 times and scored a total of 518 points.

 At the end of the 2022/23 season, Jones-Perry finished as the second-highest scorer behind only Tifanny, with a total of 485 points.
 She was named the best server with 39 aces.

+She renewed her contract with Sesc RJ/Flamengo for the 2023-24 season, becoming a two-time Carioca champion in 2023.
+She helped the team lead the regular season and finish in third place in the 2023-24 Brazilian Superliga A. She was also a semifinalist in the 2024 Copa Brasil.
+By the Superliga semifinals, she had scored 414 points and ranked second in serving with 30 aces.
+The club announced her departure following the end of the season, and she is set to compete in the inaugural season of the League One Volleyball (LOVB), playing for LOVB Awaiting Final Club.

 United States national team

 Jones-Perry joined the national team in 2019.
 In the 2019 Pan-American Cup, she helped the U.S. win a gold medal, marking the team's third consecutive victory in the competition.
 Her top performance of the event came against Trinidad & Tobago, where she led the team with 14 points on 12 kills, a block, and an ace.

 At the 2021 Pan-American Cup, Jones-Perry received the "Best Outside Hitter" award after leading the team to a bronze medal.
 She recorded 13 kills and 2 blocks, tying for a match-high 15 points among all players.

 Jones-Perry helped the USA repeat as bronze medalists at the 2022 Pan-American Cup.
 She scored 24 points on 20 kills and 4 aces in the bronze medal match victory against hosts Mexico.
 In the USA's early quarterfinal loss to Colombia, Jones-Perry had 17 points on 15 kills and 2 blocks.

-In 2019, Jones-Perry won a gold medal with the USA in the NORCECA Champions Cup (later rebranded as the "Pan American Cup Final Six") tournament.
+In 2019, Jones-Perry won a gold medal with the US in the NORCECA Champions Cup (later rebranded as the "Pan American Cup Final Six") tournament.
 She recorded 11 kills on 26 attacks and two aces, 22 excellent receptions, and nine digs in the championship match victory against the Dominican Republic.

 Jones-Perry won a silver medal with the team at the Pan-American Cup Final Six tournament.
 Notable performances in the tournament included 13 points on 9 kills, one block, and three aces in a 3–0 win against Mexico.